Episcopal Church in Jerusalem and the Middle East

 A fourth diocese (Egypt with North Africa and the Horn of Africa) was part of the province until June 2020.
 In 2019 the synod of the province had agreed to allow the Diocese of Egypt to withdraw, in order to become an autonomous province, with the other three existing dioceses remaining as the Province of Jerusalem and the Middle East.
 This was put into effect on 29 June 2020, with the creation of the Province of Alexandria.

 Each diocese is headed by a bishop.
-The President Bishop (Primate, or Archbishop) is chosen from among the diocesan bishops, and retains diocesan responsibility.
-The President Bishop, Michael Lewis since 2019, also serves as Bishop of Cyprus and the Gulf.
+The President Bishop (Primate, but not an Archbishop) is chosen from among the diocesan bishops, and retains diocesan responsibility.
+The President Bishop, Hosam Naoum since 2023, also serves as Archbishop in Jerusalem.
 The province estimates that it has around 35,000 baptized members in 55 congregations.
 The province has around 40 educational or medical establishments and 90 clergy.

 History

 Nineteenth century

 The Episcopal Church in Jerusalem and the Middle East began as a number of missionary posts of the Church Mission Society (CMS) in Cyprus, the Middle East and the Persia.
 The Church Mission Society continues to provide the province with lay mission partners and ordained chaplains, but now the majority of its ministry is drawn from local congregations.

 During the 1820s, CMS began to prepare for permanent missionary stations in the region.

 In 1833, a missionary station was established in Jerusalem with the support of the London Society for Promoting Christianity Amongst the Jews (a Jewish Christian missionary society now known as the Church's Ministry Among Jewish People or CMJ).
 In 1839, the building of the Church of Saint Mark, Alexandria was begun.

 In 1841, Michael Solomon Alexander, a converted rabbi, arrived in Jerusalem as bishop.
 His diocese originally covered the mission stations in the Middle East and Egypt, and was a joint venture with the Evangelical Church in Prussia (the so-called Anglo-Prussian Union), serving Lutherans and Anglicans.

 In 1849, Christ Church, Jerusalem, became the first Anglican church in Jerusalem.

 In the 1860's The Church of the Good Shepherd, Salt in modern Jordan had its origins in the work of a local Arab grain merchant and colporteur from Nablus who started bible studies under a tree.
 At the time Salt, Jordan was a major Ottoman regional city east of the river Jordan in the Levant.

 In 1871, Christ Church, Nazareth was consecrated by Bishop Samuel Gobat, and the first Arab Anglicans were ordained.

 In 1881, the Anglo-Prussian Union ceased to function, and it was formally dissolved in 1887.
 From that time, the diocese became solely Anglican.

 In 1888, Bishop George Blyth founded the Jerusalem and the East Mission, which would help raise funds for missions throughout the Middle East.

 Saint George's Cathedral was built in 1898 in Jerusalem as a central focus for the diocese.